vovadyach/flatfast/README.md

 # Flatfast

-## Flatfast - stands for `Flat For A Short Time` is a service which serves for booking a proper flat or a house for you and your family.
+## Flatfast, which stands for 'Flat For A Short Time,' is a service designed to help you and your family book the perfect flat or house.

 ### Backend(server):
 NodeJS/Express/MongoAtlasDB/GraphQL/Apollo